William Gormley: Growth of Atlantic City

+As senator, Gormley was credited with writing legislation to secure state funding for numerous development projects in the Atlantic City region, including the Atlantic City Corridor Project, Boardwalk Hall, the Atlantic City Rail Terminal, the Atlantic City–Brigantine Connector, the Borgata, the Quarter at Tropicana Atlantic City, The Pier Shops at Caesars, the Atlantic City Convention Center, and Atlantic City International Airport.

 Electoral history

 Over the course of his career, Gormley ran for higher office three times and lost in the primary each time.
 He ran for governor in 1989, the U.S. House of Representatives in 1994 and the U.S. Senate in 2000, when he lost to Bob Franks by 3,700 votes.